August 28, 2018 Canon Australia uses Image Recognition to let photo exhibition visitors scan and purchase pictures

 The photo collection Girt by Sea, a collaboration by photographers Denis Glennon and Tony Hewitt and Canon Australia aimed to show the trip the two photographers did in a light Cessna aircraft, circumnavigating the island continent of Australia for 31 days.

-The “girt by sea” expression included in Australia’s national anthem Advance Australia Fair had always fascinated Tony, who decided to undertake the adventure alongside Denis and capture all the images from both sides of the plane.
+The “girt by sea” expression included in Australia’s national anthem Advance Australia Fair had always fascinated Tony.
+Therefore, he decided to undertake the adventure alongside Denis and capture all the images from both sides of the plane.

-All those pictures taken from a bird’s eye view where narrowed down the most impressive 100 that better illustrate the beauty of the Australian coast.
-Presented for the first time in Australia’s capital city, in the Paddington Town Hall, this traveling exhibition is currently in Hyatt Gallery, in Sydney, until 4th September.
+The pictures taken from a bird’s eye view were narrowed down to the most impressive 100.
+These are the ones that better illustrate the beauty of the Australian coast.
+The exhibition was presented for the first time in Australia’s capital city, in the Paddington Town Hall.
+It is currently in Hyatt Gallery, in Sydney, until 4th September.

 A unique experience for a unique project